Hepatitis C Antibody with Reflex to HCV RNA by PCR, Serum

 Indicate if specimens are from autopsy/cadaver or hemolyzed sources so that the proper FDA-licensed assay can be performed.

-This test profile is not useful for detection or diagnosis of acute HCV, since HCV antibodies may not be detectable until after 2 months following exposure and HCV RNA testing is not performed on specimens with negative anti-HCV screening test results.
+This test profile is not useful for detection or diagnosis of acute HCV, since HCV antibodies may not be detectable until after 2 months following exposure and HCV RNA testing is not performed on specimens with nonreactive anti-HCV screening test results.
 Initial testing for HCV RNA (HCVQU / Hepatitis C Virus [HCV] RNA Detection and Quantification by Real-Time Reverse Transcription-PCR [RT-PCR], Serum) is recommended for detection of HCV infection in such patients.

-A single negative HCV RNA test result together with a reactive HCV antibody screen result with a S/CO ratio of > or =8.0 do not rule out the possibility of chronic HCV infection.
+A single nonreactive HCV RNA test result together with a reactive HCV antibody screen result with a S/CO ratio of > or =8.0 do not rule out the possibility of chronic HCV infection.
 Repeat testing for HCV RNA in 1 to 2 months is recommended in patient at risk for chronic hepatitis C.

 Infants born to HCV-infected mothers may have false-reactive HCV antibody test results due to transplacental passage of maternal HCV IgG antibodies.
 HCV antibody testing is not recommended until at least 18 months of age in these infants.